International Book Fair (into the spanish Feria Internacional del Libro, FIL) is celebrated every year in my city with a invited country every time.

 I want write my experience this year.

 The first day my boyfriend and I went just to make a favor to a friend of him.
 His friend is fan of Fito Paez so, he wanted his book signed by his author, but he need leave the city on these days; so, my boyfriend and I tried to helped him.
 I wrote “try” because when we was formed to wait until Fito Paez arrives, we ralize that we don’t have enough money for the book and his friend don’t leave us any.
-We really try to do something but we couldn’t and his friend can’t any way to do any transaction to us.
+We really try to do something but we couldn’t and his friend couldn’t do any transaction to us.
 So sad, but at least we took a video for him.

 With this sad news, we decide to leave the line and walk along the fair.